Calgary: Early politics 1910s to 1940s

 The city's support of labour and agricultural groups made it a natural location for the founding meeting of the Co-operative Commonwealth Federation (precursor to the New Democratic Party).
 The organizational meeting was held in Calgary on July 31, 1932, with attendance exceeding 1,300 people.
 Pat Lenihan was elected to the Calgary City Council in 1939, in part due to the use of Proportional Representation in city elections.
 He is the only Communist Party member elected to Calgary council.
-(He is the subject of the book Patrick Lenihan From Irish Rebel to Founder of Canadian Public Sector Unionism, edited by Gilbert Levine (Athabasca University Press).)
+(He is the subject of the book Patrick Lenihan from Irish Rebel to Founder of Canadian Public Sector Unionism, edited by Gilbert Levine (Athabasca University Press).)

 In 1922, Civic Government Association formed in opposition to the power of labour groups, endorsing its own competing slate of candidates.
-Labour's influence was short lived on City Council, with Labour as a whole failing to receive substantial support after 1924.
+Labour's influence was short-lived on the City Council, with Labour as a whole failing to receive substantial support after 1924.

 Calgary gained further political prominence when R. B. Bennett's Conservative Party won the 1930 federal election and formed government and became Canada's 11th prime minister.
 Bennett arrived in Calgary from New Brunswick in 1897, was previously the leader of the provincial Conservative Party, advocated for Calgary as the capital of Alberta, and championed the growing city.
 Calgary had to wait another decade to have a sitting premier represent the city, when sitting Social Credit Premier William Aberhart moved from his Okotoks-High River to Calgary for the 1940 provincial election after his Okotoks-High River constituents began a recall campaign against him as their local MLA.

 1960s to 1970s

-Only a little over a decade after shuttering the municipal tram lines Calgary City Council began investigating rapid transit.
+Only a little over a decade after shuttering the municipal tram lines, Calgary City Council began investigating rapid transit.
 In 1966 a heavy rail transit proposal was developed, however the estimated costs continued to grow rapidly, and the plan was re-evaluated in 1975.
-In May 1977 Calgary City Council directed that a detailed design and construction start on the south leg of a light rail transit system, which opened on May 25, 1981, and dubbed the CTrain.
+In May 1977, Calgary City Council directed that a detailed design and construction start on the south leg of a light rail transit system, which opened on May 25, 1981, and dubbed the CTrain.

-The University of Calgary gained autonomy as a degree granting institution in 1966 with the passage of the Universities Act by the Alberta Legislature.
-The campus provided as a one dollar lease from the City of Calgary in 1957, had previously served as a satellite campus of the University of Alberta.
+The University of Calgary gained autonomy as a degree-granting institution in 1966 with the passage of the Universities Act by the Alberta Legislature.
+The campus provided as a one-dollar lease from the City of Calgary in 1957 had previously served as a satellite campus of the University of Alberta.